komolafeemmanuel834-cmd/SOC-Analyst-Portfolio/incident-004-Caldera/Report.md

 In addition, it provides a modular environment for red team engagements, supporting red team operators for the manual execution of TTPs and blue teamers for automated incident response actions.
 Security analysts can leverage the CALDERA framework in different cases such as autonomous Autonomous Red Team Engagements, Manual Red Team Engagements and Autonomous Incident Response.

 ## Objectives
-The objective of this investigation is to demonstrate how Caldera can be used to safely emulate adversary techniques mapped to the MITRE ATT&CK framework.
-The exercise aims to validate the effectiveness of security controls, identify detection gaps, and evaluate the organization’s ability to detect, investigate, and respond to simulated malicious activity manually and automatically.
+The objective of this investigation is to demonstrate how MITRE CALDERA can be used to safely emulate adversary behaviours mapped to the MITRE ATT&CK framework.
+The exercise aims to validate security controls, identify detection and visibility gaps, and evaluate an organization’s ability to detect, investigate, and respond to simulated malicious activity.

-The investigation also demonstrates how threat emulation can be used as part of a continuous security testing process, allowing security teams to move from emulating adversary behaviour to developing and validating effective detection capabilities.
+The investigation also demonstrates how adversary emulation can be incorporated into continuous security testing by allowing defenders to observe attacker behaviours, analyze the resulting telemetry, and use the findings to improve detection and incident response capabilities.

 ## Scenario
 An organization in the financial sector wants to evaluate its ability to detect and respond to post-compromise attacker activity within its Windows Active Directory environment.
 To achieve this, the security team uses MITRE CALDERA to emulate a threat actor that has gained access to a workstation through a compromised employee account.